This article explores the original sources that inspired one of the game's greatest antiheroes.

 1: Gygax notes on p.
 29 that “Drow are mentioned in Keightley’s THE FAIRY MYTHOLOGY, as I recall (it might have been THE SECRET COMMONWEALTH—neither book is before me, and it is not all that important anyway).”
 It was not in the latter book, as there is no mention of dark elves whatsoever in its pages.

-9: The description of Erelhi-Cinlu as a pit of vice and decay reminds me a lot of many cities in the 1970s, such as New York.
+10: The description of Erelhi-Cinlu as a pit of vice and decay reminds me of the state of many cities in the 1970s, such as New York.
 Possibly, American urban decay may have also influenced Gygax?

 Anderson, Poul.
 The Broken Sword.
 Ballantine, 1971.

 Anderson, Poul.
 Three Hearts and Three Lions.
 Doubleday & Company, 1961.